BEFORE YOU BEGIN

 Hygiene & Cleanliness

-1. Practicing good personal hygiene is critical for all members since much of our Jujutsu training involves training in close proximity
+1. Practicing good personal hygiene is critical for all members since much of our Jujutsu training involves training in proximity

 3. Keep your hands and feet clean by washing them before and after class.